larevolucia/chaptr/README.md

 A user’s personal library displays all books they are interested in, along with their reading status.

 * **Grouped by Status**: Books are organized into sections for *To Read*, *Reading*, and *Read*.
+* **First-party cover images**: The app serves covers via a small `/cover/` proxy on our own domain to avoid third-party requests/cookies and improve Lighthouse privacy scores.
 * **UX Note**: The “Remove from Library” action opens a confirm dialog that also tells you your rating and review for the book will be removed from your profile (they’ll be archived, not permanently deleted).
 * **Dynamic Updates**: The library view updates in real-time as users change book statuses.
 * **Link to Book Details**: Each book links to its detail page for more information.